YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Locks and Transaction Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`txn-proc` and Locks solve overlapping though not congruent use cases.
-For example, consider application code to transfer $100 from a customer's savings account to that same customer's savings account, which would likely include the requirement that business transactions on an account must be serializable.
+For example, consider application code to transfer $100 from a customer's checking account to that same customer's savings account, which would likely include the requirement that business transactions on an account must be serializable.
 This can be implemented by acquiring a lock on that customer (with an application coded so that other accesses to that customer are blocked till the lock is released) or by executing the transfer inside a YottaDB transaction (which provides ACID properties).
 Unless the application logic or data force pathological transaction restarts that cannot be eliminated or worked around, transaction processing's optimistic concurrency control typically results in better application throughput than the pessimistic concurrency control that locks imply.

 In general, we recommend using either transaction processing or locks, and not mixing them.
 However, there may be business logic that requires the use of locks for some logic, but otherwise permits the use of transaction processing.
 If an application must mix them, the following rules apply: